adrianskelton/Project1/README.md

 The content will not change too much so the user experience goals for the first time visitor to returning visitor are essentially the same.
 These goals are primarily:

-### Entice the user to want to book
+### As a tourist I would like to get a feel of the accomodation
-All your files and folders are presented as a tree in the file explorer.
-You can switch from one to another by clicking a file in the tree.
+Images throughout the site display a good feel of the sorrounding area as well as the accomodation page which shows the two different accomodation options.
+The review on the first page also gives a good insight on the kind of experiences that a guest has to entice potential guests to book.

 ### Make booking and communication easy
-You can rename the current file by clicking the file name in the navigation bar or by clicking the **Rename** button in the file explorer.
+On the accomodation page there is are clearly visible book now buttons that link the user to airbnb pages to book the accomodation selected, these also have the correct aria labels so that visually impaired users know which accomodation option they are selecting to book.
+The contact page has more contact details available as well as a contact us form and a map showing directions to the accomodation.

 ### Make the above equally user friendly on all available devices
 By using appropriate media queries to adjust the website to all screen sizes and using flexbox to adapt wider screeen content down to smaller sized content better suited to columns instead of row layout.
+I made a media query with a breakpoint for screen sizes below 1000px and tested this on chrome and it seems the best option for the user experience.

 ## Design